SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionCopy.md

 > [!NOTE]
 > The existing value of the destination parameter will be overwritten.
-> Also note that a parameter change event will only be raised if the value actually changes.
-So copying value 'A' to a parameter that already contains value 'A' will not cause a parameter change event to be raised.
-As opposed to a QAction SetParameter call which will always cause a parameter event change to be raised.
+> Also note that when executing a copy action on a read parameter, a parameter change event will only be raised if the value actually changes.
+So copying value 'A' to a read parameter that already contains value 'A' will not cause a parameter change event to be raised.
+As opposed to QAction SetParameter calls which will always cause a parameter event change to be raised.

 ## Attributes